SmartlyDressedGames/Unturned-Docs/items/clothing-asset.rst

 This property can be set to override the default cosmetic override behavior.
 The default behavior will differ depending on the asset.
 For most assets, cosmetics are displayed over clothing.
 For glasses using the ``Vision`` property, the clothing item has priority over the cosmetic.

+.. note:: This only has an effect in PvP mode servers.

 ----

 .. _doc_item_asset_clothing:proof_fire: